MatthewPierson/checkm8-nonce-setter/README.md

 -----------------------------------------

 iOS version doesn't matter.
 If your device is compatible with checkm8 then you can set your nonce and downgrade.
+This script is macOS only.

 -----------------------------------------